Last Updated on April 14, 2023

 When I started my personal finance journey, I didn’t know what I didn’t know.
 So, I started with the basic principles and worked my way up, which I also want to share with you.

-Here are 14 personal finance rules I always try to live by:
+Here are 14 personal finance rules to live by, which can also become my personal finance tips for beginners:

 1. Give back to God.